plaidfinch/ComonadSheet/README.md

  [1, 10, 55, 220, 715, 2002, 5005, 11440, 24310, 48620]]
 ```

-We can also traverse it to find the rows of Pascal's triangle, which are the diagonals of this spreadsheet:
+We can also traverse it to find the rows of Pascal's triangle, by defining a function to diagonalize an infinite space:

 ```Haskell
 diagonalize :: Tape2 a -> [[a]]